-- •When the glass filler lever is pushed in the vend switch closes.
-That energizes the portion control module, which, depending upon the setting of the portion control knob, will power the agitator drive motor for a set length of time. - Holding the glass filler lever in will not cause additional dispensing.
+- •When the glass filler lever is pushed in the vend switch closes a circuit to the bin drive motor.
+Dispensing continues until the lever is released. - If there is an optional portion control, holding the glass filler lever in will not cause additional dispensing.
 Releasing and re-pushing the glass filler lever will repeat the dispense cycle.
+The portion control may be set to continuous.